iprathammishra/leetcode/brainstromers/questions/info.md

 ```

 Now, you've successfully deleted the node with the value 50 from BST, and the tree maintains its binary search tree properties.
 The in-order traversal of the modified tree will give you the sorted order of the elements.

+### What is the purpose of having inorder, preorder and postorder traversals?

+In computer science and data structures, the purpose of having in-order, pre-order, and post-order traversals for binary trees, including Binary Search Trees (BSTs), is to enable various operations and analyses on the tree's nodes.
+Each of these traversal orders serves a specific purpose and can be used in for different types of tree-related tasks:

+1. **In-Order Traversal (Left-Root-Right)**:

+- Purpose: In-order traversal is primarily used for visiting the nodes of binary tree in sorted order.
+It allows you to access the nodes in ascending order of their keys or values in the case of a BST.
+- Applications:
+  - Searching for a specific value in a BST.
+  - Printing the nodes in sorted order.
+  - Checking whether a binary tree is a valid BST by verifying that the nodes are visited in the correct order.

+2. **Pre-Order Traversal (Root-Left-Right)**:

+- Purpose: Pre-order traversal is useful for operations that require visiting the root node before its children.
+It's often used to create a copy of a tree or for generating a prefix expression from an expression tree.
+- Applications:
+  - Creating a copy of a tree.
+  - Expression evaluation when using expression trees.
+  - Serialization and deserialization of a tree.

+3. **Post-Order Traversal (Left-Right-Root)**:

+- Purpose: Post-order traversal is used for operations where you need to visit the children of a node before visiting the node itself.
+It's often used for tasks that involve deleting nodes or freeing memory.
+- Applications:
+  - Deleting nodes in a binary tree or a BST while maintaining its structure.
+  - Calculating the height of a binary tree.
+  - Memory cleanup and freeing resources in a tree data structure.

+These traversal orders are essential for a wide range of tree-related tasks, and each order has a specific use case that makes it more suitable for certain operations.
+By using the appropriate traversal order, you can efficiently perform the tasks you eed to accomplish while navigating the tree in a systematic manner.